 There are many people over 55 who are redefining what it means to be a senior; and who are taking new chances and trying new things at this stage in their lives.
 This includes women who are making the jump into entrepreneurship and deciding to start their own business.
 However, when it comes to starting a business later in life, there are a number of unique concerns that business owners will want to address.
 One of the biggest, of course, is finances.

 It is important for any new entrepreneur to stay on top of their budget when starting a business.
 But for senior women, it can be even more paramount.
 Being older when starting a business comes with more experience.
 And it also comes with more potential risks.
 Most senior women do not want to risk losing all of their life savings at this point in their lives, as they may not have the same luxuries in that department as younger individuals.

 The good news is, there are some simple, yet effective ways that today’s female entrepreneurs can make sure that they stay on budget as they embark on this exciting new adventure.

-- Brush up on your basic accounting skills.
 Take a quick online refresher class to make sure you’re staying on top of your accounting skills.
 It can go a long way.
-You don’t need to be a full-blown CPA, but you need to remember the best ways to track your income and expenses and look at which activities in your business are profitable and which aren’t.
+You don’t need to be a full-blown CPA.
+But you need to remember the best ways to track your income and expenses and look at which activities in your business are profitable and which aren’t.
 A class can help you remember important tax tips and how to forecast potential cash flow.
 It will be the best class you’ve ever taken when you see first-hand how it can impact your business’s bottom line.